 LGS observations are only possible for airmass < 1.5.
-Users are asked to set the maximum airmass in their OBs to 1.5.
+Users should set the maximum airmass in their OBs to < 1.5.

-In summary, you must make sure that you have a TTS within a distance of 1 arcmin (maximum) from your science target.
+In summary, you must make sure that you have a TTS within a distance of 1 arcmin (maximum) from your science target, which must be a single star.
 You should clearly state why you need to use this mode, and include the characteristics of the TTS (V or R band magnitude, RA, DEC, and spectral type if known).
 LGS observations can only be carried out under clear sky conditions (no cirrus or any type of clouds).